An Induction Study to Investigate the Efficacy and Safety of Duvakitug in Participants With Moderately to Severely Active Crohn's Disease

 The above information is not intended to contain all considerations relevant to a participant's potential participation in a clinical trial.

-This study investigates the effects of an investigational medication on people with moderately to severely active Crohn's Disease (CD).
-Crohn's Disease is a chronic inflammatory condition of the gastrointestinal tract that can cause a range of symptoms, including abdominal pain, diarrhea, and weight loss.
-The purpose is to evaluate how well the investigational medication works and how safe it is for people with CD.
+This study investigates the efficacy and safety of an investigational medication in people with moderately to severely active Crohn's Disease (CD).
+The study is divided into three sub-studies to evaluate how well the medication works and how safe it is for participants.

 Find a study site near you